bennylp/github-migrate-trac-tickets/README.rst

 Migrate Trac Tickets to GitHub Issues
 =====================================

 The "migrate.py" script copies Trac tickets into GitHub Issues.
+It pulls issues from the sqlite database file used by Trac (or ideally a copy of that file), and uses the GitHub API to post them.

 It will optionaly create and merge "Milestones".